 Gross Impression and Unique ImpressionAn ad impression, also known as an ad view, is a single instance of a single advertisement appearance.
 One visitor can view many ads.
-A raw/gross impression is counted every time the ad is displayed to a visitor.
+A raw/gross impression is counted every time the ad is served to a visitor.
 It includes duplications and repeated viewings.
 For example: if a web page has 4 ads, 4 gross impressions will be recorded, one for each ad.

 On the other hand, only one unique impression is counted per 24-hour period, even when the visitors view the same ad multiple times.
 After 24 hours, if this visitor views this ad again, another unique impression is counted.
 The reports for unique impressions/IPs show the activities of your visitors.
 Accurate unique impression counting relies on information from the cookie stored on your visitors' browser.
 When the cookie is removed, deleted or disabled, a unique impression is the same as a gross/raw impression.
 If Do-Not-Track setting is enabled in the visitor's browser, cookies will also be deleted.
 If a visitor clears his/her cookie frequently, the unique counter will also increase.

 - Visitor A viewed: Ad1, Ad2, Ad3, Ad2